Why Smart People Fail the California Bar Exam

 Most people don’t fail the California Bar Exam because they’re not smart enough.

 They fail because they’re approaching it the wrong way.
-Every exam cycle, I see incredibly capable people fall short—not because they don’t understand the law, but because they misunderstand how the exam actually works.
+Every exam cycle, I see incredibly capable people fall short, not because they don’t understand the law, but because they misunderstand how the exam actually works.
 It’s not about intelligence.
 It’s about execution.
+Here are the most common problems I see, and how to fix them:

 1. Weak Issue Spotting